- Why Research

 - These studies have important clinical implications for patients with ER-positive breast cancer that have stopped responding to anti-estrogen therapies.

 Most estrogen receptor (ER)-positive breast cancers depend on female hormones and initially respond to anti-estrogen (endocrine) therapies, such as tamoxifen, aromatase inhibitors, and fulvestrant.
 However, many of these cancers eventually become resistant to ER-targeted therapies.

 Dr. Arteaga's BCRF research is focused on understanding why ER-positive tumors become resistant and developing new approaches to improve clinical outcomes.
 His group has completed a clinical trial in which women with ER-positive breast cancer received the aromatase inhibitor letrozole for 10-21 days prior to surgery (neoadjuvant therapy).

 Using a molecular marker of cell growth called Ki67, they can distinguish between tumors that are responsive to the therapy (low Ki67) versus those that continue to grow (high Ki67).
 Coupling these data with genetic profiling, they identified a gene called FGFR1 as a potential therapeutic target to prevent endocrine resistance.

 Parallel to these studies, they are conducting clinical trials with FGFR1 inhibitors in patients with breast cancers that have high levels of FGFR1.
 Early results are promising, and they are now initiating studies to combine letrozole with FGFR1 inhibitors and/or CDK4/6 inhibitors in patients with this type of tumor.
-These studies have important clinical implications for patients with ER+ breast cancer.
+These studies have important clinical implications for patients with ER-positive breast cancer.